validationsframework/operators-validations/roles/check_pods/README.md

 --------------

 Variable `desired_state` is set to "Running" by default and can be overriden when the role is called.
-Variable `metadata` is a dictionary containing machine readable information about the role and isn't used during runtime.

 Dependencies
 ------------